Tamally Maak

-Tamally Maak, also often Tamally Ma'ak (in Arabic تملي معاك) is an international Egyptian Arabic language song by the Egyptian pop star Amr Diab in 2000 from his album of the same name.
+"Tamally Maak" or "Tamally Ma'ak" (تملي معاك, /arz/) is a song by the Egyptian pop singer Amr Diab from his studio album, Tamally Maak (2000).

 "Tamally Maak", meaning "Always with you", is written by Ahmed Ali Moussa and the music for the song was composed by Sherif Tag.
 Original arrangement was by Tarek Madkour.
 The very popular video was filmed in Czech Republic and the instrumentation prominently included the classic guitar.
 The song received positive reviews from critics, with Rolling Stone naming "Tamally Maak" the best Arabic pop song of the 21st century.

+Personnel

+Credits adapted from the liner notes of Tamally Maak.